UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 This will especially hurt harvesting research outputs, since there are so many of them.

-For instance, there are two constants that determine the number of items to be harvested from Pure CRUD API: for research outputs and press media items *PURE_CRUD_RESOUTS_MAX_RECS_TO_HARVEST_PER_YEAR* and *PURE_CRUD_PRESS_MEDIA_MAX_RECS_TO_HARVEST_PER_YEAR*.
+There are two constants
+that determine the number of items to be harvested from the Pure CRUD API: for research outputs *PURE_CRUD_RESOUTS_MAX_RECS_TO_HARVEST_PER_YEAR*, and for press media items *PURE_CRUD_PRESS_MEDIA_MAX_RECS_TO_HARVEST_PER_YEAR*.
 Both of these numbers are multiplied by the number of years to harvest to determine the total number of records to